miles-hollifield/CSC481GameEngineProject/README.md

    - Up Arrow Key: Jump.
    - Collision Handling: Interacts with static and moving platforms.

-### Space Invaders Game Controls:
+### Boss Dodge Game Controls:
-   - Left/Right Arrow Keys: Move the spaceship left or right.
+   - Left/Right Arrow Keys: Move the player left or right.
-   - Spacebar: Shoot bullets to destroy incoming aliens.
-   - Alien Movement: Aliens move progressively faster as the game continues.
+   - Boss Behavior: Continuously fires projectiles.

-### Snake Game Controls:
+### Maze Break Game Controls:
-   - Arrow Keys: Move the snake in the desired direction.
+   - Arrow Keys: Move the player in the desired direction.
-   - Collision Handling: Avoid hitting the walls or the snake's body.
+   - Collision Handling: Avoid hitting the walls.
-   - Food Collection: Eat the food to grow the snake and increase the score.
-   - Game Speed: The snake moves faster as it eats food.
+   - Wall breaking: On collision with a wall, the wall is broken opening a new path.
+   - Finish: Reach the green finish square without lossing all your lives.

 ## Issues and Troubleshooting